pieter-degroote/UltimateKEYS-testing/README.md

 ![UltimateKEYS - Keyboard Layout Image](images/UltimateKEYS%20-%20Keyboard%20Layout%20Image.png)

-## UltimateKEYS - Colemak
+## UltimateKEYS - Colemak Edition

-Colemak variant of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
+Colemak edition of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
 For AutoHotkey v1.1/v2.0 (Win) and XKB/Xmodmap (Linux).
 See the folder **`colemak`**.